nikodemus/foolang/docs/design/011-metaobject-protocol.md

 * `signature` -> [Signature]

   Returns the signature of the method.

 * `invokeOn:` receiver `withArguments:` arguments -> Any

   Invokes the method using _receiver_ and _arguments_.
+Raises an error if arguments are not consistent with `signature argumentTypes`.
 Returns a value consistent with `signature returnType`.

 ---